Democratizing access to 401(k) advice

 Americans need holistic advice to prepare for retirement

 Why It Matters: The median American household with retirement accounts holds almost half their net worth in those accounts.
-Research shows professionally managed and advice-driven solutions can improve savings behavior and portfolio quality, particularly for participants who are “off track.”
-Although plans offer managed accounts and professionally managed allocations, many Americans have a trusted financial advisor who is not affiliated with their 401(k) provider.
-Plan participants should have a right to advice through a financial advisor of their choosing, and advisors should have the ability to manage their clients’ accounts in a holistic manner.
+Research shows professionally managed and advice-driven solutions can improve savings behavior and portfolio quality.

 401(k)s are getting complicated.
 Advice is more necessary than ever.

-Background: As 401(k)s evolve to include alternative investment options like private equity and real estate, plan participants will face more complex asset classes with nuanced risk-return profiles, fees, and liquidity constraints.
-With more options for choice, individuals risk misallocating, underutilizing, or misunderstanding these new investment alternatives.
-Mistakes could be detrimental to an individual's retirement portfolio over the long term, undermining their chance for success in retirement.
+Background: As 401(k)s evolve to include new investment options like annuities, lifetime income, private equity and real estate, plan participants will face more complex asset classes with nuanced risk-return profiles, fees, and liquidity constraints.
+Education about these investments will be important to mitigate the risk for misunderstanding and misallocating balances.
+For some participants, having their personal advisor make these decisions for them will be crucial.

 Consumers should control their own data